top of page

 4. Fill the pot to the top with boiling water.

-8. Drink a few cups of this liquid throughout the day.
-I add it to my drink bottle when exercising.
-It's refreshing to drink when hot and thirsty.
+7. Drink a few cups of this liquid throughout the day.
+I add it, diluted, to my drink bottle when exercising.
+It is refreshing to drink when hot and thirsty.

-9. Eat a slice or two of the lemon now and then.
-(Soaking the slices for a day or two removes some bitterness).
+8. Eat a slice or two of the mushy lemon peel now and then, if you like (Soaking the slices for a day or two removes some bitterness).

-Do this about once a week, where you prepare the drink, then consume it all, including eating the peel, over 2-4 days.
-Then make up a fresh batch.
+Make up a pot about once a week, then consume it all, including eating some of the peel, over the following 2–4 days.
+Then make up a fresh batch beginning the next week.
+Got the idea?

 Tooth Enamel

-This drink is a little acidic, so please don't sip it as it could erode tooth enamel.
+This drink is a little acidic, so please do not sip it as it could erode tooth enamel.
 Guzzle down a few times a day.
 Or, swill a little baking soda or milk around the mouth to neutralise the acidity.

 Enamel can and does remineralise if given the right environment.
 Brush your teeth twice a day.
 Use an alkalising toothpaste, such as one with baking soda in it.
 Make sure your diet includes calcium and other minerals so that there is plenty of calcium and other minerals in your saliva, even when sleeping.
 To be sure your nutrient and mineral status is within healthy ranges and balanced, purchase the HTMA test.